cds-hooks/docs/docs/hooks/index.md

 Change of semantics of an existing context field | Major Change of semantics of the hook | Major

 When a major change is made, the hook definition MUST be published under a new name.
 When a minor or patch change is made, the hook version MUST be updated.
-Hook definers SHOULD use [semantic versioning](https://semver.org/) to communicate the impact of changes in an industry standard way.
+Hook definers MUST use [semantic versioning](https://semver.org/) to communicate the impact of changes in an industry standard way.

 ### Change Log